— Poetry and double bass under the trees.

 -

-Lars Saabye Christensen is one of Norway's most popular authors of his generation, known for novels such as Beatles and Halvbroren .
-He has repeatedly sought music over the years, and is an experienced communicator of his own poems from the sidelines.
-The newspaper Nordlys described the meeting between Saabye Christensen and Raknes as an evening marked by "subtle words about time and wild double bass strings."
+Lars Saabye Christensen is one of Norway's most beloved authors of his generation, known for novels such as Beatles and Halvbroren.
+Over the years, he has repeatedly explored music and is an experienced presenter of his own poems from the stage.
+The newspaper Nordlys described the encounter between Saabye Christensen and Raknes as an evening marked by 'witty words about time and wild double bass strings'.

-Andreas Utnem is a jazz musician, composer and arranger whose work ranges from theatre and film to the church.
-He is currently the cantor and musical director at Tøyenkirka in Oslo, and he has written liturgical music and hymns in collaboration with, among others, Edvard Hoem and Jon Fosse.
+Andreas Utnem is a jazz musician, composer and arranger whose work ranges from theatre and film to sacred music.
+He is currently organist and musical director at Tøyenkirka in Oslo, and he has written liturgical music and hymns in collaboration with, among others, Edvard Hoem and Jon Fosse.

 Knut Reiersrud is one of Norway's leading blues guitarists and a frequent collaborator across genres.
 He has released a long list of albums under his own name, contributed to around three hundred recordings and won three Spellemann awards.
 He now returns to Ramme after last year's successful performance in Havlystparken with Solveig Slettahjell & In the Country.